GoogleChrome/android-browser-helper/.github/ISSUE_TEMPLATE/feature_request.md

 [trusted-web-activity](https://stackoverflow.com/questions/tagged/trusted-web-activity) tag, which is also monitored by the team.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+It would be really cool if [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.